-Token A cryptographic value provided by a Card Issuer as proof that a
+Token A cryptographic value provided by a Card Issuer as proof that a verified on the card by Card manager.

 Delegated Management operation has been authorized.
 This signature is generated by the Card Issuer and used to provide the Card Issuer the control over the Card Content operation.
 The Token is